JElchison/bible-study-handout/README.md

 xdg-open handout.pdf
 ```
 As mentioned above, this is meant to be printed on single 11x17 page, folded in half to make a 4-page booklet.

-Any remaining space in the handout (through the end of page 4) can be filled with your own LaTeX content, such as your main points, additional graphics, etc.

-Be sure to include all required copyright statements, to keep legal your usage of others' content.